How Stripe's Collison Brothers Created a Billion Dollar Startup with 7 Lines of Code

 Having proved his rare intellect, Patrick enrolled at MIT in 2006, using the scores from an SAT test he took at thirteen years of age.
 At eighteen, he launched his first company with John, who was sixteen at the time, back in Limerick and named it Shuppa (a play on the Irish word for shop).

 Unable to get funding in Ireland, they moved it to Silicon Valley due to interest from Y Combinator (a company that provides seed investment to startups).
 Y Combinator merged Shuppa with Auctomatic (an auction and marketplace managements system company).
 The brothers sold Auctomatic for $5 million USD in 2008.

 John Collison, a qualified pilot and pianist, followed his brother from Ireland to the United States and attended Harvard University.
-However, they both dropped out of college (after facing difficulty in setting up payment systems for their numerous app development projects) to start working on Stripe in late 2009.
+However, they both dropped out of college (after facing difficulty in setting up payment systems for their numerous app development projects) to start working on Stripe, in San Francisco, in late 2009.

 What you now know as Stripe and most likely use in your online transactions.

 The Internet Needed and Was Ready for Stripe